 Individuals with disabilities who require a service dog will not be denied access when another individual on the premises is allergic to dogs.
-In such instances, both parties should consult with the Office of Equal Opportunity and Access or AccessibleNU to determine if both parties can be accommodated.
+In such instances, the person responsible for accomodations for the University event should consult with Northwestern's Office of Civil Rights and Title IX Compliance to determine if both parties can be accommodated.